rubenmantecon/matrics/README.md

 # Matrics

-## Description
-Laravel app for handling the school enrollments.
-Tons of AJAX and jQuery in order to make the page feel slightly SPA-ish.
+A Laravel web app for handling our very own school's enrollments.
+A good amount of AJAX and jQuery to give it a SPA-ish feeling

 ## Instalation
 - ```git clone https://github.com/AWS2/matrics.git```
 - ```npm run init-load```
 - ```cp .env.example .env```